ministryofjustice/manage-supervisions-design-history/app/posts/2021-07-01-personal-contacts.md

 We could categorise these types and show professional contacts elsewhere.
 For now all are listed on the personal details tab.

+## Sorting contacts

+The list of personal contacts on the personal details tab should be sorted first by relationship type and then alphabetically.

 ## Start and end dates

 It’s possible for a personal contact to have a start and end date (neither are required) – for example a previous social worker or an old GP.